jani-nykanen/infinite-hunger/README.md

 # Infinite Hunger

 A simple arcade game thingy made for [js13k](https://js13kgames.com/) 2025.
+[You can play it here](js13kgames.com/2025/games/infinite-hunger)
+(or you will be able to play it eventually).

 ## Compilation